MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_registerpackagesbyfullnameasync_1988567387.md

 ## -description

-Registers the specified packages by their full name for the current user.
+Registers the specified [Packages](https://docs.microsoft.com/uwp/api/windows.applicationmodel.package) by their full name for the current user.

 ## -parameters